R4356th/dream-express/README.md

 # dream-express
-A NPM package that lets you add your dreams to an array.
+A NPM package that lets you add items to an array.